MicrosoftDocs/architecture-center/docs/example-scenario/iot/introduction-to-solutions-content.md

 #### Service actions

-Service actions are communications that one part of a solution sends to another.
+Service actions are service or intro-process communications that one part of a solution sends to another.
 Service actions also include requests that an application's logic sends to an external service.
 Examples include:

 - Requests for data from external services to use in solutions.
 - Transactions with other services as part of application logic.